piersharding/minikube_fedora_atomic_v1/README.md

 Each cluster will consist of a single all-in-one node, and will have integration with OpenStack Keystone, Octavia, and Cinder enabled.

+This has been tested with OpenStack Train and above.

 ## Installation

 Install the driver on the same host, VPS, Container that has the magnum-api, and magnum-conductor running.